conda/infrastructure/STYLEGUIDE.md

 In an effort to decrease the context switching/learning barrier between the different projects within the Conda org, a standard set of code styles is defined.
 The intention of these guidelines is not to overburden or complicate the contribution process; if any style starts to become a burden, its inherent benefit should be reevaluated.

-> ⚠️ See conda-incubator/ceps#24 for our policy regarding the Python versions Conda projects need to support.
-Conda plugins must also support this range of versions in order to continue to be of value to current users.

 | | Policy | Tooling |
 |---|---|---|
 | <a name="0"></a>0 | Use `black` (or `darker` for preexisting projects). | [`black`](https://github.com/psf/black) [`darker`](https://github.com/akaihola/darker) |